magento/devdocs/src/guides/v2.4/graphql/queries/negotiable-quote.md

 ## Example usage

-The following example returns information about the negotiable quote with the ID of `Mw==`.
+The following example returns information about the negotiable quote with the UID of `kw6mLEvl6vjjPNsjtJqwpamv5o0iT1bc`.
 The buyer and seller agreed to a five percent discount on the order.

 **Request:**